codingotaku/Animu-Downloaderu/README.md

 **It is still under development and the code is a bit spaghettified so feel free to contribute :)**

 Download the latest Jar form [Releases](https://github.com/CodingOtaku/Animu-Downloaderu/releases)

-*PS.* **I would gladly pay for anime and I do not promote downloading anime illegally, downloading copyright materials is a serious crime.
-This service is for those who are unable to watch their favorite anime due to region specific restrictions.** yeah, I can't even watch one-piece because of the same reason. :/